 1. Remove Driver Support with Malwarebytes

 2. Open Malwarebytes and click the Scan Now button – or go to the Scan tab and click the Start Scan button.

-3. Once the Malwarebytes scan is complete click the Remove Selected button.
+3. Once the Malwarebytes scan is complete click the Remove Quarantined button.

 4. To finish the Malwarebytes scan and remove detected threats click the Finish button and restart your computer if promoted to do so.

 2. Perform a second-opinon scan with HitmanPro